Xinjian-Paul-Li/open_data/docs/index.md

 ## Course Description

 This course introduces methodologies for linked open data and computational social science.
 The first part of this course is theory-oriented and covers concepts in linking data and open data policies.
-You will also learn how to use high-performance cloud computing resources (https://www.tacc.utexas.edu/systems/chameleon).
+You will also learn how to use [high-performance cloud computing resources](https://www.tacc.utexas.edu/systems/chameleon).
 The second part is analysis-oriented and covers network analysis, text analysis, and text classification using neural networks.
-Meanwhile, we will introduce Awesome Public Datasets (https://github.com/awesomedata/awesome-public-datasets) according to the class’s interests.
+Meanwhile, we will introduce [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets) according to the class’s interests.
 Each of you will present a dataset by your selection.
 The final part is challenge-oriented.
 You will form groups to complete a challenge as your final project.

 Although programming is an essential part of this course, the course schedule and reading materials are framed within a social science context.
 We will be coding for social good.